statamic/docs/content/collections/docs/search.md

 ---
 title: Search
 intro: Help your visitors find what they're looking for with search.
-Use  configurable indexes to fine tune what fields are important, which aren't, and keep results relevant.
+Use  configurable indexes to fine tune which fields are important, which aren't, and fine-tune your way to relevant results.
 template: page
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
-updated_at: 1568644905
 id: 420f083d-99be-4d54-9f81-3c09cb1f97b7
 blueprint: page
-stage: 1
 ---
 ## Overview

-There are three components — coincidentally the same number of Hanson brothers — whose powers combine to provide you the power of search.
-The form, the index, and the driver.
+There are four components (coincidentally the same number of Ninja Turtles) whose powers combine to provide you fully comprehensive powers of search.

+1. Forms
+2. Results
+3. Indexes
+4. Drivers

-## Search Forms
+## Forms

 The search form is the most visible part of your site search.
-Create a normal, every day HTML form with a `search` input and have it submit to any URL containing a `search:results` tag in your template.
-This is usually — but not always — found in the nav.
+Search forms are built as a simple, every day HTML form.
+All that form needs is a `text` or `search` input named `q` that submit to a URL that holds a `search:results` tag in your view.
+You can create that page however you wish: it could be an entry, a custom route, or something even fancier we didn't think of.

 ```
 <form action="/search/results">
     <input type="search" name="q" placeholder="Search">
-    <button type="submit">Make it so!</button>
+    <button type="submit">Go find it!</button>
 </form>
 ```

+## Results

+Results are powered by the [Search Results](/tags/search) tag.
+The tag will look for that `q` input sent by the [form](#forms) as a query string in the URL (e.g. `/search/results?q=where's%20the%20beef`).

-Next, set up the search _results_.
-You'll have access to all the content and variables inside each result.
+Inside the tag you have access to all the content and variables from each result.

 ```
-{{ search:results }}
+{{ search:results index="default" }}
     {{ if no_results }}
-        <h2>No results.</h2>
+        <h2>No results found for {{ get:q }}.</h2>
     {{ else }}
         <a href="{{ url }}">
             <h2>{{ title }}</h2>